govau/pancake/README.md

 ## Creating your own pancake modules

 💡 You can use Pancake with your own modules.
-All you have to do is:
+All you have to do in your modules is:

-- keep a certain folder structure
+1. keep a certain folder structure
-- add one or two keywords to your `package.json` file
+2. add one or two keywords to your `package.json` file
-- add the pancake script to your `package.json` file
+3. add the pancake script to your `package.json` file
+4. publish a json file which contains all modules, versions and dependencies
-- and publish your module to npm.
+5. and publish your module to npm.

-### Folder structure
+### 1. Folder structure

 ```shell
 .